Ravest95/DeepDiveEmulator/README.md

 # DeepDiveEmulator
-This project is aimed to find an ability to replay old deep dive missions in singleplayer or multiplayer for the game Deep Rock Galactic.
+This project is aimed for finding an ability to replay old deep dive missions in singleplayer or multiplayer for the game Deep Rock Galactic.
 I want to recreate the deep dives 1 to 0.95.
 Why 0.95?
 To limit the number or versions, you need to download.
 That will result in small changes like the position of some stones/grass, some enemies like Glyphid Brood Nexus.
 Thats it really, other things like Misson Name, Region, Mission Type, Warnings, Anomaly and most importantly Level terrain will be 100% same as it was back in the past.

 Originally made here: https://github.com/0P3N50URC3-F0R3V3R/blackbeard#blackbeard-event-emulator (I don't know how github stuff works and I have no idea how to link to the project, sorry too stupid for that).
 I didn't take original program functionality (It is broken on new versions of the game) just redid/updated "server emulation" part, added info on the deep dives maybe made installation a bit easier.
 I use XAMPP (Open source package for emulating the game server - https://www.apachefriends.org/ru/index.html) and Golber Emulator (Steam emulator that emulates steam online features on LAN - https://gitlab.com/Mr_Goldberg/goldberg_emulator).